hari-vickey/eYRC-VB-0900/docs/docs/implement.md

 Re-arranging Method - The re-arranging is done twice one with the x position of the decoded data and the y position of the decoded data.
 Finally, the package name and colour are stored in the list which can be used for further processing.

 The Class UR51Node will use the class camera to get the colour and package name in the shelf.
 Before that, the constructor of this class will interface the ur5 arm present in the gazebo to the moveit planners.
-Then this node will send the extracted package colour and package name to the ROS-IOT server to push the data into the Inventory Spreadsheet of the google sheets asynchronously.
+Then this node will send the extracted package colour and package name to the ROS-IOT server to push the data into the Inventory Spreadsheet of the google sheets synchronously.

 This node needs to subscribe to the ROS Topic which contains all the data of the incoming order which is published by ROS-IOT Bridge.